Amjad50/plastic/README.md

 #### Advantages
 1. Ability to add buttons and menus which enable easier integration for debuggers and anything similar.
-2. Ability to open a NES file through the menu.
+2. Ability to open a NES file through the menu or by dragging the .NES file into the app.
 3. Can run without specifying a ROM from the command line.
+4. Ability to pause and resume emulation through `<ESC>` key and from the menues.
+#### Disadvantages
+1. Does not offer gamepad support, but it can be added through other external libraries.

+#### Native Windows GUI
+Has the same UI and usages as the [GTK](#gtk) version, but is targetted for windows as GTK require additional libraries to work for windows.

+#### Advantages (in addition to GTK)
+1. Run on the native windows APIs, which is fast and does not need any additional libraries.
 #### Disadvantages
 1. Does not offer gamepad support, but it can be added through other external libraries.